wlemalin/AnomLLM/README.md

 `python src/batch_api.py --data $datum --model $model --variant $variant`

 See `test.sh` for comprehensive lists of models, variants, and datasets.
-The [Batch API](https://platform.openai.com/docs/guides/batch/overview) only works with OpenAI peripheral models and will reduce the cost by 50%, but it does not finish in real-time.
+The [Batch API](https://platform.openai.com/docs/guides/batch/overview) only works with OpenAI proprietary models and will reduce the cost by 50%, but it does not finish in real-time.
 Your first run will create a request file, and subsequent runs will check the status of the request and retrieve the results when they are ready.

 ## | Online Run using OpenAI API